sstsimulator/sst-docs/README.md

 # sst-website
 This repo provides the [Docusaurus](https://docusaurus.io/en/) source code for sst-website.
-This website is **NOT the main SST Website**, but a subsidiary website containing documentation focusing on usage of SST.
+This website is **NOT THE MAIN SST WEBSITE**, but a subsidiary website containing documentation focusing on usage of SST.

    * The main website is located at http://sst-simulator.org/
-   * This subsidiary is located at http://sst-simulator.org/sst-website
+   * This subsidiary website is located at http://sst-simulator.org/sst-website

-This website is developed using [Docusaurus](https://docusaurus.io/en/), refer to that products documentaion for details on the how to develop content and the file structure of the source code.
+This subsidiary website is developed using [Docusaurus](https://docusaurus.io/en/), refer to that [Docusaurus Documentation](https://docusaurus.io/docs/en/installation) documentation for details on the how to develop content and the file structure of the source code.

-The layout of the repo follows:
+The branches of the repo have the following purposes:

    * The **master** branch of this repo contains [Docusaurus](https://docusaurus.io/en/) source for the website.
    * The **gh-pages** branch contains the _built_ static website that is automatically created by Docusaurus operations.

+---

+## How to develop content

-General operations when updating the sst-website content:
+**General operations when updating the sst-website content:**
    * Ensure Node is installed on develoment machine.
    * Clone the sst-website repository.
    * Create a feature branch from master on your local repo.